 Note 6: If you overbake these cookies, the taste and texture will be off.
 Slightly underbaking keeps them soft, chewy, and flavorful.
 Remember, the residual heat on the pan continues to bake the cookies for a few minutes after they’re pulled out of the oven.
 Visual cues to look for include firm edges and set center (they shouldn’t be overly gooey/wet looking).

 Note 7: I’ve recently tested and been thrilled with the results of making smaller cookies with this dough!
 After chilling, roll even-sized cookie dough balls that are a packed 2 tablespoons of dough (40g) each.
 Chill rolled dough balls for 30 minutes before baking and bake 10–14 minutes or until no longer glossy in the center.
-Right out of the oven and working quickly, press the edges inwards with a metal spatula and press in a few more chocolate chips into the tops (optional).
+Right out of the oven and working quickly, press the edges inward with a metal spatula and press in a few more chocolate chips into the tops (optional).
 Let stand on cookie sheet 5 minutes before transferring to a cooling rack.

 Storage: I like these cookies best the day they’re baked.
 They do last up to a week, but they begin to lose texture and flavor after 3–4 days.
 To store, wait until cookies are completely cooled, then place in an airtight container and keep at room temperature.
 Rewarm in increments of 10–15 seconds in the microwave.
 Instead of freezing baked cookies, freeze the dough!
 Drop the cookie dough balls on a large sheet pan and freeze until solid.
 Once solid, transfer the frozen cookie dough balls to an airtight container or bag and freeze for up to three months.
 You can bake these cookies straight from the freezer—no need to thaw, but you may need to add a few extra minutes to the baking time.